J'khand ATS busts inter-state arms racket, arrests BSF jawan | Law-Order

 - India

-The arrest comes close on the heels of the ATS arresting four others earlier this month, including a CRPF personnel for allegedly supplying ammunition to the banned ultra outfit and other bodies.
+The arrest comes close on the heels of the ATS arresting four others earlier this month, including a CRPF personnel for allegedly supplying ammunition to the banned ultra outfits and other bodies.

-With this arrest a total nine persons have been arrested by the ATS for their involvement in the inter-state arms racket, its superintendent of police Prashant Anand said.
+With the arrest of the five persons a total nine persons have been arrested by the ATS so far for their alleged involvement in the inter-state arms racket, its superintendent of police Prashant Anand said.

 ''ATS has busted a big arms and ammunition inter-state racket and arrested a BSF havildar for supplying arms and ammunition to criminal gangs, banned ultra outfits including CPI (Maoist) and splinter groups,'' he said.

-The ATS SP said the arrested were involved in arm rackets in various states including Maharashtra, Bihar, Jharkhand, Madhya Pradesh among others and a huge quantity of arms and ammunition was seized from them including semi automatic pistols and live cartridges.
+He said massive raids were conducted in Jharkhand, Bihar, Madhya Pradesh, Mahrashtra and Punjab and over 9,000 cartridges, 14 semi automatic pistols, 21 magazines, mobile phones and motorcycles were seized from the five arrested.

+The ATS SP said that arms and ammunition were recovered from the four arrested earlier in addition to vehicles.

-In the course of interrogation, it was found that the accused had supplied ammunition for AK-47 and INSAS rifles in huge quantities, Anand said.
+In the course of interrogation of those arrested earlier it was prima facie found that they had supplied ammunition for AK-47 and INSAS rifles in huge quantities, Anand said.

 A case has been registered against all the arrested under various sections of Indian Penal Code, Arms Act, Criminal Law (Amendment) Act and Unlawful Activities (Prevention) Act, he said.